Business and Community Groups

 ENGAGE YOUR TEAM!

-• Sign up to participate in our city-wide Clean Up Green Up where over 120,000 volunteers have come together to clean up our great city
+• Sign up to participate in our city-wide Clean Up Green Up where over 146,200 volunteers have come together to clean up our great city (March through October)

 • Organize an electronic-waste drive with your team and bring everything to one of BurlingtonGreen’s Zero Waste events held in May and October

-• Hire us at very reasonable rates to make your company picnic, barbecue or other events more sustainable or have your employees join us at local festivals and events to host waste sorting stations, helping the public to deposit waste correctly
+• Hire our experienced Event Greening Service at very reasonable rates to make your company picnic, barbecue or other events more sustainable.

 And be sure to check out our exciting line up of impactful sponsorship opportunities!